Tamsin Stuart Art

 Acrylic on stretched canvas

-Settled on Wun Wabbit due to what was running through my head as I was painting him.
+Settled on Wun Wabbit due to what was running through my head constantly as I painted it.

 £50